fubar2/toolfactory/README.md

 ## Please see https://github.com/fubar2/galaxy_tf_overlay for the currently supported code described in https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-generators/tutorial.html.

-## The code here has been refactored and now needs a specific Galaxy environment to operate correctly.
+## The ToolFactory has been simplified but now needs a specific Galaxy configuration to operate correctly.
-## The new overlay repository takes a normal checkout of the 23.0 release and adds the necessary configuration overlay to make a ToolFactory appliance in docker or on a desktop.
+## The new ToolFactory repository takes a normal checkout of the 23.0 release and adds the necessary configuration overlay to make a ToolFactory appliance in docker or on a desktop.
+## Enjoy!

 ---

-# WARNING!
-EVERYTHING HERE IS OUT OF DATE AND NO LONGER SUPPORTED
+# SECOND WARNING!
+THIS CODE IS DEPRECATED AND NO LONGER SUPPORTED

 Install this tool to a private Galaxy or Docker container ONLY!